Category

 You don't need a data science team.
 What you need:

 For reference: we run three companies on private AI infrastructure with a two-person core team.
 The AI agents handle operations, content production, compliance documentation, CRM management, and cross-company coordination.
 The team's job is strategy, oversight, and the work that requires human judgment.
+And because we manage the entire system ongoing — monitoring, optimising, updating — there is no IT overhead for the businesses we serve.

 Theory is easy.
 Here's what on-premise AI actually produces when deployed in production.